VigoTech/reto/201705/tomas.almeida/README.md

 sys     0m0.184s

 ```
 You can play with the generator to give you more bad results :-)

+Also, there is a `tester.sh` to perform quick tests.

 # License:
  GPL 3.0